hi-Kartik2004/react-multilingual-content-pkg/README.md

 # React Multilingual Content Package
 A light package that provides a component to translate a website's content present in english/native language into other languages.

+> V 2.0 Update: There is a change in the way select styles are handled now.
+(Fixes the older issue of styles being lost on re-render)

 ## Installation
 ```js
   npm i react-multilingual-content